-On 24 May the CCGS Amundsen is scheduled to leave its home port of Quebec City for a 153-day scientific expedition to the Canadian Arctic in support of ArcticNet's marine-based research program, the BaySys program, Sentinel North’s projects and the Northwest Passage Project.
-Based on the science objectives, the expedition has been divided into eight segments:
+On 24 May the CCGS Amundsen is scheduled to leave its home port of Quebec City for a 107-day scientific expedition to the Canadian Arctic in support of ArcticNet's marine-based research program, the BaySys program, Sentinel North’s projects, Fisheries and Oceans Canada’s program and the Vulnerable Marine Ecosystems (VME) ROV program.
+Based on the science objectives, the expedition has been divided into five segments:

 Leg 1 sampling operations will aim at understanding the role of freshwater in the marine and coastal systems of Hudson Bay, as a part of theled by the University of Manitoba.
 Ultimately, this comprehensive study of the Hudson Bay system will result in the creation of a scientific basis to distinguish climate change effects from those of hydroelectric regulation of freshwater on the physical, biological and biogeochemical conditions in Hudson Bay.
 Leg 1 is expected to end in Churchill on July 5, following a full crew change.

 This short one-week leg will be dedicated to completing sampling operations in Hudson Bay as part of theled by the University of Manitoba and conducting operations at selected stations in Hudson Strait and Ungava Bay as part of transdisciplinary project.
 This leg is expected to end in Iqaluit on 13 July with a rotation of science personnel.

 During Leg 2b, the ship will deploy samplers and sensors along a transect near Qikirtarjuaq as part of, aiming at providing participants with a hands-on and integrative experience in a wide range of disciplines, under the supervision of renowned researchers.
 Operations will also be conducted in support of .
 The leg is expected to end in Iqaluit on 24 July with a rotation of science personnel.